aecr0/Roco222/journal.md

 # Motor

-  The first motor we made was from cork, copper wire/tape, paperclips, magents and a board to mount it on.
-To build the commutator we    wrapped coopper wire around the cork, the total number of turns was around 100. we then added a aramature on the end of this and soldered the wires to it.
+  The first motor we made was from cork, copper wire/tape, paperclips, magnets and a board to mount it on.
+To build the commutator we    wrapped copper wire around the cork, the total number of turns was around 100.
+We then added a armature on the end of this and soldered the wires to it.

- The basic purpose of commutation is to ensure that the torque acting on the armature
- is always in the same direction.
+ The basic purpose of commutator is to ensure that the torque acting on the armature is always in the same direction.

  ![Photo of communtator](https://github.com/aecr0/Roco222/blob/master/ipad%2012102017%20068.JPG "Photo of cummuntator")